 3 Ways to Accept Change Like the Navy SEALs

-Let’s break down 3 ways you can learn to accept change, just like the Navy SEALs do:
+Let’s break down three effective and practical ways you can learn to accept change, just like the US Navy SEALs.

 3. Recognize that Your Power is Limited